Mr Jahangir Ahmed

 Benign and malignant head and neck tumours with a focus on function preservation

-During this time, he was awarded prestigious academic fellowships from the Wellcome Trust, Barts and The London Charity, and the Royal College of Surgeons.
+His higher surgical training was undertaken at London's leading ENT centres, including the Royal National Throat Nose and Ear Hospital, Great Ormond Street Hospital, St Bartholomew's, The Royal London, and Charing Cross, during which time he held prestigious academic fellowships from the Wellcome Trust, Barts and The London Charity, and the Royal College of Surgeons of England.
 These culminated in a PhD from the Barts Cancer Institute in genetic engineering for immunity-based cancer treatment.

 Expertise